How to Program Spotify!

 Walkthrough of the code

 So here’s the deal, you could make raw API request to Spotify if you wanted to using any computing language you wanted, but that is quite verbose and unwieldy.
-There’s a nice python package called spot which lets you do this in python very easily.
+There’s a nice python package called Spotipy which lets you do this in python very easily.

 Getting a client-id